This is a named option in the Civil and Environmental Engineering MS.

 Letters of Recommendation Required 3

-• Degree: A bachelor's degree from an ABET-accredited engineering program or from a recognized international institution is required.
-Applicants who do not have a bachelor's degree as specified above may study for the master of science in civil and environmental engineering (Program Option C); however, to become eligible for this program, applicants must meet the department's deficiency requirements, some of which may be completed as deficiencies after admission.
-As a general rule, students with more than 12 credits in deficiencies are not admitted to the graduate program.
-Rather, they are encouraged to enroll as special students until most of their deficiencies are satisfied.
-All plans of study within this option must be approved by the department faculty.
-The deficiency requirements for applicants without a bachelor's degree from an ABET-accredited engineering program or from a recognized international institution must be obtained from the department.
+A bachelor's degree from an ABET-accredited engineering program or from a recognized international institution is required.
+Applicants who do not have a bachelor's degree as specified above may study for the master of science in civil and environmental engineering (Pathway C).
+To do so, applicants must meet the department's deficiency requirements, some of which may be completed after admission.
+Generally, applicants with more than 12 credits of deficiencies are not admitted to the graduate program.
+Rather, they are encouraged to enroll as University Special students until most deficiencies are satisfied.
+All plans of study within this pathway must be approved by the department faculty.
+The deficiency requirements for applicants following Pathway C must be obtained directly from the department.

 A complete graduate application is required before an application will be reviewed by the faculty.
 A complete graduate application contains the following: